The Walter Cronkite Awards

 When will we hear that we won?

-Winners will be contacted in the spring of 2023.
+Winners will be contacted in the summer of 2025.

 Who can I contact for questions regarding submissions?